ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

 Property                                          | Description
 --------------------------------------------------|------------------------------------------------------------------
 `ushort` Length | The maximal lenght of an attribute.
 Only valid if the type is AlphaNumeric.
 `bool` LengthSpecified | Indicates if the length is specified.
+Only internally used.
 `AttributeType` Type | The attribute type, i.e. `AlphaNumeric`, `Float`, `Integer` or `DateTime`.
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}